Ryan Rush DDS PLLC

 • Gum disease — Individuals with a history of gum disease or those experiencing symptoms like chronic bad breath and bleeding or receding gums should see their dentist more often, perhaps every three to four months.
 Regular cleanings can help manage gum disease and prevent it from worsening.
 Also, close monitoring allows for timely interventions, which is critical to periodontal health.

-The Incredible Importance of Preventive Care
+The Power of Preventive Care

 Making the Most of Your Dental Visits